lirantal/agent-rules/__template__/nodejs/_commands/github-issue-impl.command.md

 ## Thinking about your approach
 How do you approach the task?
 How do you implement the requested changes?
 Think about your approach before you start coding.
-Break down the task into smaller steps if necessary.
+Break down the task into smaller steps as necessary.